sjl/.plan/README.markdown

 up going with option 2.
 It seems to work.
 Still need to do some actual work on the nametable viewer, but at least it doesn't eat my CPU and/or take way too long to do anything now.

+# February 2019

+Spent the first two weeks in SF for work.

+## 2019-02-18

+Back from SF.
+Registered for ELS 2019.
+Don't have anything to talk about this time, but it'll be good to see folks again.